 Here, ‘int’ is converted to ‘float’ which is larger than ‘int’, so widening of source type occurs.
 Here, no casting operator is required as the compiler will do it explicitly.

-- Type casting can be applied to the datatypes which may not be compatible with each other but, type conversion can only be applied to the datatypes which are compatible with each other.
+- Type casting can be applied to the datatypes, which may not be compatible with each other.
+Conversely, type conversion can only be applied to the datatypes which are compatible with each other.

-- The conversion of one type to another in type casting requires the casting operator “( )” while, the conversion of one data type to another in type conversion do not require any operator.
+- The conversion of one type to another in type casting requires the casting operator “( )” while the conversion of one data type to another in type conversion does not require any operator.

-- The conversion of one type to another type is done while coding in type casting whereas, in type conversion, the conversion of one type to another is done explicitly during compilation.
+- The conversion of one type to another type is done while coding in type casting.
+In contrast, in type conversion, the conversion of one type to another is done explicitly during compilation.

-- Type casting is called narrowing conversion because here the destination type can be smaller than source type whereas, type conversion is called widening conversion because here, the destination type must be larger than the source type.
+- Type casting is called narrowing conversion because here the destination type can be smaller than source type.
+Unlike, type conversion is called widening conversion because here, the destination type must be larger than the source type.

 It can be concluded that type conversion and type casting, both perform the task of converting one data type to another but differ in a sense that type casting is done by the programmer, using cast operator'()’ and type conversion is done by the compiler, and it doesn’t use any operator.